 - 1/4 cup whole milk or plant-based yogurt

 - pinch mineral salt

-- Place the yogurt and water in your blender.
+- Place the yogurt, water, salt and cumin in your blender.

 - Blend until very frothy (30-60 seconds).